wp-plugins/woocommerce-predictive-search/readme.txt

 == Upgrade Notice ==

+= 2.2.4 =
+Stage 2 upgrade in major refactoring of the search engine.
+Please upgrade now and see a marked improvement in search speed times - especially on big sites.

+= 2.2.3 =
+Upgrade now for 1 performance tweak, plus tweaks for full compatibility with WooCommerce 2.2.10 and WordPress 4.1

+= 2.2.2.8 =
+Upgrade now for full compatibility with WooCommerce Version 2.2.2 and WordPress 4.0

+= 2.2.2.7 =
+Upgrade now for tweaks that give full compatibility with soon to be released WooCommerce 2.2 back to version 2.1

+= 2.2.2.6 =
+Upgrade now for a Results page style bug fix.

+= 2.2.2.5 =
+Update your plugin now for 1 new bug fix and full compatibility with WooCommerce version 2.1.12.

+= 2.2.2.4 =
+Upgrade now for 4 framework code tweaks that makes your plugin fully compatible with WooCommerce version 2.1.11

+= 2.2.2.3 =
+Update now for an important bug fix and full compatibility with WooCommerce Version 2.1.9 and WordPress Version 3.9.1

+= 2.2.2.2 =
+Update your plugin now for 4 code Tweaks and full compatibility with WooCommerce 2.1.7 and WordPress 3.9

 = 2.2.2.1 =
 Update your plugin now for 2 new special characters search functions and 4 associated tweaks